benslack19/benslack19.github.io/_posts/2018-03-18-ML-logistic-regression-in-python-on-neuronal-classification/2018-03-18-ML-logistic-regression-in-python-on-neuronal-classification.md

 ## Optimizing using fmin_tnc for Python (fminunc in MATLAB)

-Course directions say: "In this exercise, you will use a built-in function (fminunc) to find the optimal parameters theta."
+Course directions say: *"In this exercise, you will use a built-in function (fminunc) to find the optimal parameters theta."*

 Here's where things got tricky for me.
 I initially wasn't sure what optimization function to use.
 I was both informed and confused by what I found online, partly because sometimes cost and gradient were calculated in separate functions.
-In the MATLAB course, the cost and gradient were returned in the same function (```costFunction```) so I did the same.
-This is what course notes said about using ```fminunc```:
+In the MATLAB course, the cost and gradient were returned in the same function (`costFunction`) so I did the same.
+This is what course notes said about using the MATLAB `fminunc` optimization function:

 *"In this code snippet, we first defined the options to be used with fminunc.
-Specifically, we set the GradObj option to on, which tells ```fminunc``` that our function returns both the cost and the gradient.
-This allows fminunc to use the gradient when minimizing the function."*
+Specifically, we set the GradObj option to on, which tells `fminunc` that our function returns both the cost and the gradient.
+This allows `fminunc` to use the gradient when minimizing the function."*

-The Python minimizatioon function I settled on using was [```fmin_tnc```](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.optimize.fmin_tnc.html) which I chose from looking at [this post](http://www.johnwittenauer.net/machine-learning-exercises-in-python-part-3/).
+The Python minimization function I settled on using was [`fmin_tnc`](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.optimize.fmin_tnc.html) which I chose from looking at [this post](http://www.johnwittenauer.net/machine-learning-exercises-in-python-part-3/).
 In that example, the author had gradient as a separate function.
 From looking at the documentation, it looks like ```fmin_tnc``` can handle the optimized function either with or without the gradient being returned.
 If it's not returned, one has to specify the gradient function in the ```fprime``` parameter of ```fmin_tnc```.

 ```python